jarvisteach/appJar/docs/mkdocs/docs/pythonBasics.md

 Variables generally go through a three stage process:

-- **Create** - The variable name is declared, and the variable is initialised with a starting value
+- **Create** - The variable identifier is declared, and the variable is initialised with a starting value
 - **Change** - The variable's value is modified
 - **Check** - The variable's value is checked, in decisions & loops

 At various points along this route, the variable will be **used**.
 ### Constants
-Sometimes, variables don't change - these are known as **constants**.
+Sometimes, you need to store data that doesn't change - these are known as **constants**.
 They are *created* in the same way, but can't be *changed*.
 In Python, it is common to write the name of constants in **all uppercase**.
 ```python